 It started when a good friend and fellow sous chef and I were working together in 2014 and we started getting into fermentation.
 We made a batch of fermented hot sauce and it was amazing.
 It was just curiosity originally then we became obsessed and started making hot sauce with every pepper we could get our hands on.
 We learned that all peppers react differently to the fermentation process but that is what’s so amazing about it.
 We use the same recipe and same fermentation time, but there is such a contrast in flavor, viscosity, sweetness and heat level depending on the pepper.

-His passion then flourished into an Oyster Bah main attraction and Four Lettuce Hot Sauce was born.
+His passion then flourished into a Quality Crab & Oyster Bah main attraction and Four Lettuce Hot Sauce was born.

 Behold, the great wall of hot sauce.